Natalina-Yarosh/pexels/README.md

  - Redux

 #### Now I am working on bringing my application to the next level, namely:
- - Добавить индикатор загрузки изображений.
+ - Adding indicator of image loading.
- - Реализация мультиязычности сайта.
+ - Actualization of multilingual website.
- - Создание раздела собственной коллекции изображений.
+ - Partition creation of private image gallery.

 ### Steps for Pexels Application installation: